thestelllar/thestelllar_blog/_posts/2025-01-18-My-wanna-be-capsicum-plant.md

 I asked for the seeds and brought my <i>professional</i> gardening equipment to the office the next day.
 An old pot, some leftover soil from my successful previous attempt at repotting a plant, and a mix of red and green capsicum seeds lay beneath the soft morning sun and a couple of closely scrutinizing eyes.
 After sowing the seeds and watering the soil, the couple of closely scrutinizing eyes dispersed, leaving my wanna-be capsicum with the soft morning sun.
 And that, my friends, happened two weeks ago.

 On 15 January 2025, around 9:15 am, I noticed some unrest in my wanna-be capsicum pot.
 The previously even top layer of soil had torn apart.
 And through those cracks, I managed to steal my very first glimpse of a new life sprouting beneath.
 I could hardly believe my eyes.
 But what happened next is even more unbelievable.
 In the next two days, my old pot and leftover soil bloomed with life—dozens of seedlings for both their company and mine.
-And that, my friends, is how my wanna-be capsicum became a to-be capsicum plant!
+And that's how, my friends, my wanna-be capsicum became a to-be capsicum plant!

 <img src="{{ "/assets/img/capsicum.svg" | absolute_url }}" alt="Tree" class="post-pic"/>